hivesolutions/scudum/readme.md

     KVARIANT=basic DEPLOY=1 scudum make.iso
     cd ../../.. && rm -rf scudum

+To safely build the latest kernel version and deploy it use:

+    scu install scudum-system
+    hash -r
+    MINOR=3.18.3 VARIANT=basic DEPLOY=1 kernel.build

 ## Armor

 The armor client is the responsible for the installation of the various elements associated